wheres-perry/ChessEngine/README.md

 ⚠️ **Note**: Jupyter notebooks and IPython kernels are not included in the production Docker image.
 If you need to run notebooks for data exploration or model training, you'll need to install the development dependencies locally using `poetry add <package>`.

+## Project Structure

+- **main.py**: Currently not used for anything in the project.
+This file exists as a placeholder but has no functionality.
+- **node_engine_profile.py**: Performance profiling tool that tests different engine configurations and measures node counts during search.
+Compares 4 key optimization strategies (no optimizations, alpha-beta only, all optimizations without TT aging, and full optimizations) to analyze search efficiency.

 ## Running the Chess Engine

 Build the Docker image: